 From the edge of Colony to the Carlyle Trailhead is about 5 miles.
 The difference in elevation between those two spots is over 100 feet.
 If you are heading North, you will be climbing.
 South, descending.
 While the grade is one or the other, the terrain is very schizophrenic, dividing at almost the halfway point as the trail goes under Highway 169.
 The Northern half is a continuation of the “High Plains” vistas typical of the Welda/Colony leg of the trail.
 The Southern half quickly becomes wooded, quite densely in fact.
 It is easy to miss the ruins of the Lumberman’s Cement Company off to the East obscured by the trees and foliage.

 In the above chart A is the Carlyle Trailhead, Bs are resting benches beside the trail, C is Iola Trailhead at Chofachique Park, D is Riverside Park and E is the bridge over Elm Creek.

-Between Carlyle and Iola the Prairie Sprit Trail is extremely flat.
+Between Carlyle and Iola the Prairie Spirit Trail is extremely flat.
 Technically, the low point between these two cities is a bridge over a tributary of the Neosho River at Mile 48.
-Inside Iola, the elevation drops as the trail approches the Neosho River proper.
-After crossing a bridge over the river the trail gains elevation as it enters Bassett.
-Currently the trail ends at Chofachique Park, but the section to Riverside Park should soon be open.
+Inside Iola, the elevation drops as the trail approaches the Neosho River proper.
+After crossing a bridge over Elm Creek the trail gains elevation as it enters Bassett.

 In the above chart the As are resting benches beside the trail, B is the Iola Trailhead at Chofachique Park, C is Riverside Park and D is the bridge over Elm Creek.